appsecnz/appsecnz.github.io/conference/sponsorship.md

 **8. Door Prizes**

-At the closing session of the conference, the OWASP New Zealand Day Committee will conduct a series of random drawings, awarding donated items to attendees, who must be present to win.
+At the closing session of the conference, the AppSec New Zealand Conference Committee will conduct a series of random drawings, awarding donated items to attendees, who must be present to win.
 There is no minimum or maximum value required for donated items, nor is the number of items provided subject to any limit.
 It is recommended that items provided be of interest to the conference's target audience, rather than of a generic nature.

 **Sponsorships Available:** No Limit